-Above: This is one of the 'pootyovkas' I used for a trip through the corridor and back.
+Above: This is the 'pootyovka' for one of my duty trips through the corridor and back.

 A few kilometres further on, after driving through the bleak no-man's land along the totally deserted road, I pulled into the Soviet Checkpoint on the East German border near Dreilinden.
-The vast floodlit area was empty and it really was very eerie.
-In accordance with the protocol, I came to a halt alongside a solitary Soviet soldier at the only one of the dozen traffic lanes that was open.
+The vast floodlit area was empty, and it really was very eerie.
+I came to a halt alongside a solitary Soviet soldier at the only one of the dozen traffic lanes that was open.
 I got out of my car, closed the door and locked it.
-The guard and I then formally saluted each other together, even though I was in civilian clothes.
+Part of the protocol was that Allied vehicles (that is American, British, French and Soviet) in transit along the military corridors were not allowed to be searched.
+The guard and I formally saluted each other together, even though I was in civilian clothes.
 Rank and mode of dress was not important: the salutes were intended to be friendly gestures between Allies.
-Part of the protocol was that Allied vehicles (that is American, British, French and Soviet) in transit along the military corridors were not allowed to be searched.

-I handed my papers to the soldier; he walked slowly around my car, checked that the registration number matched the details on my Pootyovka (Movement Order) and then handed the papers back to me.
+I handed my papers to the soldier; he walked slowly around my car, checked that the registration number matched the details on my Pootyovka (Movement Order) and then handed it back to me.
 Not a word was spoken.
 We exchanged salutes once more and then he indicated that I should walk over to the small building about 200 metres away.
-Inside that building I pushed my documents through the familiar small hatchway.
-The window above the hatch was shuttered as usual but by bending down as I slid my papers through, as I always did, I could see that the normally very busy office beyond was almost empty - it was, after all, very early morning on Boxing Day!
-The person who took my papers was half standing so I couldn't see much of him other than his arms.
+Inside that building, I pushed my documents through the familiar small hatchway.
+The window above the hatch was partially shuttered as usual but by bending down as I slid my papers through, as I always did, I could see that the normally very busy office beyond was almost empty - it was, after all, very early morning on Boxing Day!
+The person who took my papers was half standing so I could see little of him other than his arms.

 A TV was on in the corner of the waiting room, tuned to the main West Berlin channel which was showing a Christmassy music programme.
 A selection of English, French, German and Russian language magazines and newspapers lay on a table.
 Conscious of the CCTV camera staring down on me from high up in a corner of the room, I ignored the Russian literature, picked up an English magazine and sat down to wait.
-Normally, and even at busy times, travel documents came back through the hatch within a very few minutes, warm from the photocopier and authenticated with a Soviet stamp.
-On this occasion I was kept waiting for 10 minutes and I began to feel uneasy.
+Even at busy times, travel documents came back through the hatch within a very few minutes, warm from the photocopier, and authenticated with a Soviet stamp.
+On this occasion, however, I was kept waiting for 10 minutes and I began to feel uneasy.

-When my papers were eventually thrust back through the hatch, I could see that the person doing the pushing was wearing the uniform of a Soviet Army lieutenant colonel rather than the more usual corporal or sergeant.
+When my Pootyovka was eventually thrust back through the hatch, I could see that the person doing the pushing was wearing the uniform of a Soviet Army lieutenant colonel rather than the more usual corporal or sergeant.
 I am quite certain that the officer made sure I could see his rank, one higher than mine, because, quite unnecessarily, he leaned as far forward as the hatchway permitted.
 He said "Thank you, have a pleasant journey" in excellent English.
-I returned to my car and showed the documents once again to the guard.
-He checked that they had been stamped with the Soviet authority to proceed and then handed them back to me.
+I returned to my car and showed the document once again to the guard.
+He checked that it had been stamped with the Soviet authority to proceed and then handed it back to me.
 We saluted each other again and I got back into my car.

 I made a note of the time and then drove on into the German Democratic Republic.
-The time was important because I could not afford to arrive at the next Soviet checkpoint, 160 kms away, in less than two hours otherwise I would have exceeded the strict 80kph speed limit somewhere along the route - and that was a crime and contrary to the Allied protocol.
+The time was important because I could not afford to arrive at the next Soviet checkpoint, 160 kms away, in less than two hours otherwise I must have exceeded the strict 80kph speed limit somewhere along the route - and that was a crime.
 Taking too long on the journey would also have raised suspicions because no stops, not even 'comfort' stops, were permitted along the route.
-Had my car broken down or if, for any other reason, I had to stop inside GDR territory, the protocol required me to remain in my vehicle, place the large Union Jack poster, which was always carried in the glove compartment by British travellers, in the windscreen and wait for British Military Police to arrive.
+Had my car broken down or if, for any other reason, I had to stop inside the military corridor, the protocol required me to remain in my vehicle, place the large Union Jack poster, which was always carried in the glove compartment by British travellers, in the windscreen and wait for British Military Police to arrive.
 The protocol also forbade us to speak to any German citizen if one should be so foolish as to approach our car (any that did, would very likely be defectors trying to escape to the West).

 A few minutes later I was in the safety of the British Checkpoint at Helmstedt.
 Before leaving my car in the empty parking lot outside the NAAFI (closed for Christmas!), I checked that the black cotton I had stuck between the body of the car and the boot lid before leaving Gatow was unbroken and then went to book in.
 Travellers were required to report anything unusual that happened during their transit through East Germany and so I had to spend the next hour tediously making a written statement of my little adventure.